11ty/11ty-website/docs/collections.md

 ### Sort descending

-To sort descending in your template, just use `Array.prototype.reverse()`.
-For example, in Nunjucks it’d look like this:
+To sort descending in your template, you can use a filter to reverse the sort order.
+For example, in Nunjucks it’d look like this (Liquid also has a `reverse` filter built in):

 {% raw %}
 ```
 <ul>
-{%- for post in collections.post.reverse() -%}
+{%- for post in collections.post | reverse -%}
   <li>{{ post.data.title }}</li>
 {%- endfor -%}
 </ul>